Skip to main content

 Data mapping usually starts by identifying the systems involved.

-These systems may include databases, CMS platforms, booking engines, CRMs, analytics platforms, advertising platforms, email platforms, accounting systems, inventory systems, APIs, spreadsheets, data warehouses, and reporting tools.
+These systems may include databases, CMS platforms, booking engines, CRMs, analytics platforms, advertising platforms, email tools, accounting systems, inventory systems, APIs, spreadsheets, data warehouses, and reporting tools.

 Each system has its own schema, naming conventions, field types, limitations, and business logic.